mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

   <em>Active Learning.
 [Burr Settles et al.].</em>
    </p>

-   * **_Online Learning_.** Methods under this category try to learn from a stream or sequence of data instances ariving one by one at each time.
+   * **_Online Learning_.** Methods under this category try to learn from a stream or sequence of data instances arriving one by one at each time.
 So far, all discussed methods assume that the entire training data is available.
 Sometimes this is called _batch (off-line) learning_.
-The goal of an online learning is to maximize accuracy/correctness for the sequence of predictions based on the history of received data and predictions made so far, and possibly additional available information.
+The goal of online learning is to maximize accuracy/correctness for the sequence of predictions based on the history of received data and predictions made so far, and possibly additional available information.
 In general, online learning can be fully supervised, partially supervised (with partial/limited feedback), or totally unsupervised.
-Those online learning problems based on the partial feedback are also called _multi-armed bandit_ problems.
-Online learning is a very useful learning techinque as it overcomes the drawbacks of traditional batch learning in which the model can be updated dynamically by an online learner once new training data arrives.
+Those online learning problems based on partial feedback are also called _multi-armed bandit_ problems.
+Online learning is a very useful learning technique as it overcomes the drawbacks of traditional batch learning in which the model can be updated dynamically by an online learner once new training data arrives.
 Moreover, online learning algorithms are often easy to understand, simple to implement, and often supported by solid theoretical analysis.

-   * **_Reinforcement Learning (RL)_.** RL is another class of learning algorithms applied in scenrios where a decision should be made at each time and the infomation arrives sequentially from the environment.
-This scenrio is similar to the case of online learning; however, there are no full/complete labels like supervised methods.
-Instead , all a learner receives a feed-back (known as reward) from the environment.
-The second class of online learning problems (multi-armed bandit problems) is a subset of RL problem; although, in the online learning setup, the dynamic of the training environment is not explictly modeled.
-The following figure is a standard schematic to illusterate a RL framework.
+   * **_Reinforcement Learning (RL)_.** RL is another class of learning algorithms applied in scenarios where a decision should be made at each time and the information arrives sequentially from the environment.
+This scenario is similar to the case of online learning; however, there are no full/complete labels like supervised methods.
+Instead, all a learner receives feedback (known as reward) from the environment.
+The second class of online learning problems (multi-armed bandit problems) is a subset of the RL problem; although, in the online learning setup, the dynamic of the training environment is not explicitly modeled.
+The following figure is a standard schematic to illustrate an RL framework.

    <p align="center">
         <img width="400" alt="Screenshot 2023-07-12 at 9 55 34 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/3be81d4b-64fc-4e23-a8d3-fb5823fd609a">
       <br>
-      <em>Standard Reinforcement Learning (RL) scenrio.</em>
+      <em>Standard Reinforcement Learning (RL) scenario.</em>
    </p>

-* The following picture summerize three important categories of ML approaches.
+* The following picture summarizes three important categories of ML approaches.

    <p align="center">
    <img width="400" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/3352531c-7ad3-4a13-bbac-8ef853bbb068">
    <br>
-      <em>Three type of Machine Learning.
+      <em>Three types of Machine Learning.
 [K. Murthy, 2022 & Yann LeCun at NIPS’16].</em>
    </p>

-* In addition to the above learning methods, you may see names like _Transfer Learning_, _Meta Learning_, Continous or Life-Long Learring, _Curriculum Leanirng_, _Teacher-Student Learning (Distillation)_ in the litrature.
-All these methods are different types of learning which may be used as supervised/unsupervised/RL fashion.
-We w'll look at some of these in the course.
+* In addition to the above learning methods, you may see names like _Transfer Learning_, _Meta Learning_, _Continous or Life-Long Learning_, _Curriculum Learning_, _Teacher-Student Learning (Distillation)_ in the literature.
+All these methods are different types of learning which may be used in supervised/unsupervised/RL fashion.
+We will look at some of these in the course.